 If you love parties, you won’t get bored in Marrakech.
 The clubs of the city are world-famous and the best DJs play there regularly.
 There is the very famous Theatro (video above) and the VIP Room which is also nice.
 Some of our favorite bars include the So Lounge (Sofitel hotel) and the Pearl for its rooftop.

-10. Things to do in Marrakech – Learn to cook a Moroccan Tajine
+10. Learn to cook a Moroccan Tajine

 Booking: Moroccan cuisine course